 Developing pharmaceutical sciences related to medicinal chemistry, and connecting pharmacists and pharmaceutical scientists from the point of view of drug design and discovery is the goal of this special interest group.
 Our objectives are to:

-(1) To provide discussion of pharmaceutical science related to medicinal chemistry.
+- Provide discussion of pharmaceutical science related to medicinal chemistry

-Starting point for the development of new drug is research works in medicinal chemistry.
-On working in the area of medicinal chemistry, broad knowledge is necessary on organic chemistry in addition to biochemistry, molecular and structure biology, pharmacology, genetics, toxicology, computer technology, and related disciplines.
-In this SIG, participation of pharmaceutical scientists in wide-spread research area is welcome to discuss on drug design and discovery.
+The starting point for developing a new drug is research work in medicinal chemistry.
+To work in medicinal chemistry, broad knowledge is needed: in organic chemistry, biochemistry, molecular and structural biology, pharmacology, genetics, toxicology, computer technology, and other disciplines.
+We welcome the participation of pharmaceutical scientists from widespread research areas in our discussions.

 For more information about this special interest group or to get involved, please email Prof. Kumamoto: DrugDesignDiscovery@fip.org.